-We had a unforgettable time in Hội An but the food in the South was better from what we experienced.
+We had a unforgettable time in Hội An but the food in the South was better in our experience.
 However, we did visit many delicious restaurants in Hội An.
 Here are a few of them!

 1. Karma Waters